MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/ns-acxelements-acx_volume_config.md

 ### -field Flags

+Audio key word spotter configuration flags defined by the [ACX_VOLUME_CONFIG_FLAGS enum](ne-acxelements-acx_volume_config_flags.md).

+TBD - No flag bits are currently defined.
+Set this member to zero - AcxVolumeConfigNoFlags

 ### -field ChannelsCount

 TBD - The number of channels.
 This is a TBD zero / one based count.

 ### -field Maximum

+The maximum volume boost level for the volume.

+TBD - Does this apply to ACX??

+For more information about volume level settings, see [Customizing HD Audio Driver Volume Settings](/windows-hardware/drivers/audio/customizing-default-audio-volume-settings).

+TBD - Does this apply to ACX??

 ### -field Minimum

+The minimum volume boost level for the volume.

 ### -field SteppingDelta

+The stepping delta for the volume.

 ### -field Callbacks

+The [ACX_VOLUME_CALLBACKS structure](ns-acxelements-acx_volume_callbacks.md) that identifies the driver callbacks for ACX volume operations.

 ## -remarks